Why Is Cortisol The Stress Hormone?

 8. Be your best self.
 Feelings of shame, guilt, or inadequacy can lead to negative thinking and dysregulated cortisol levels.

 9. Eat a nutritious diet.
-While all foods can be enjoyed in moderation, being mindful of the foods you eat may relieve symptoms of stress and help you better manage your cortisol levels.
+While all foods can be enjoyed in moderation, being mindful of what you eat may relieve stress symptoms and help you better manage your cortisol levels.

 Regular high added sugar intake may result in elevated cortisol levels.
 Interestingly, a diet high in sugar may also suppress cortisol release during stressful events, which makes it more difficult to manage well during dangerous situations where the appropriate amount of cortisol is required.